Monkey Sanctuary Volunteers

 Your Volunteer Role

-As a volunteer you’ll help out with feeding, cleaning and handling the animals, as well as helping with the daily maintenance and construction of the centre, and in planting and harvesting vegetables to feed the animals.
+As a volunteer you’ll help with feeding, cleaning and handling the animals, as well as the daily maintenance and construction of the centre, and in planting and harvesting vegetables to feed the animals.

-- 13:00 – 14:00 - Lunchtime!
+- 13:00 – 14:00 (approx) - Lunchtime

 - 18:00 (approx.) – Dinner

 Free Time and Optional Activities

 Once chores have been completed for the day and time/weather permitting, there will be a chance to have some fun and explore the surrounding area.
 The project staff can often help you book trips and excursions locally at an extra cost.
 These excursions can include:

 - Overnight safari in Kruger National Park